 - Cannabutter made with water should be used within a short window.
 Freezing your cannabutter will dry it out.
-Leaving cannabutter stored in your refridgerator too long and you flirt with the potential for your cannabutter molding.
+Leaving cannabutter stored in your refrigerator too long and you flirt with the potential for your cannabutter molding.
 It is best to use your cannabutter within 7-10 days.

-When using water as part of the process, there will be less of a cannabis taste in the butter since the water binds to chlorophyll and other untasty parts of the plant that don’t actually affect the potency
+When using water as part of the process, there will be less of a cannabis taste in the butter since the water binds to chlorophyll and other undesirable parts of the plant that don’t actually affect the potency

 Additionally, less plant material makes it into the butter for two reasons.
-First, melted butter and water easily flows through cheesecloth so you can strain out the plant matter without using a lot of physical force.
+First, melted butter and water easily flow through cheesecloth so you can strain out the plant matter without using a lot of physical force.
 When using just butter you have to press everything through a mesh strainer, which introduces a lot more plant material in the final product.
 Second, during the separation process, any extra inert plant matter that somehow did make it through the cheesecloth will sink to the bottom so it doesn’t end up in your butter (which floats to the top).

 The water filtered out all this!
 None of the “stuff” in this brown water would have added to the potency of your butter, but it would have made your butter taste and smell worse